satukon/Student-register/README.md

 ![Screenshot 2024-07-03 at 12 31 15](https://github.com/satukon/Student-register/assets/113008423/2dd46416-f11b-461e-8546-3923b76f25ab)

 <img width="1206" alt="Screenshot 2024-07-03 at 12 41 07" src="https://github.com/satukon/Student-register/assets/113008423/26a487f7-22ab-4217-9185-38827f5a7362">

-## Info
-- Project type: Solo
-- Technologies used: Java, JavaFX, CSS, SQLite
-- Objectives: To my proficiency in Java and relational databases

-## Features
-- dynamic table operations: row objects have editable cells and their own delete buttons
-- incremental search functions
-- builds PDF reports
-- uses a relational database

 ## Prerequisites
 - Maven and Java 17 installed
 - <a href="https://gluonhq.com/products/scene-builder/">SceneBuilder</a> installed

+## Running the app
+- Currently, the project uses an in-memory database initialized at startup, so no need to set up a local db for it
-- Then run the application from project root:
+- To run the application navigate to project root and simply run command
 ```
 mvn clean javafx:run
 ```